Getting started with Spark

 Select the employee group for Spark deployment and prepare communications.

-• Use the controls in MS Teams admin console to select the employees with Spark access.
+• Use the controls in the MS Teams admin console to select the employees with Spark access.

 • Inform employees about the scope of the Spark agent and remind them to exercise judgment when reading AI-generated replies.